 Whether M.S or Ph.D, applicants must apply by the January deadline for Fall admission.
 We typically only consider students for fall admission.
 Exceptions include grant-funded research assistantships that may start in spring or summer sessions and deferred admission for legitimate personal reasons.

 All degree programs: We require the following when you apply:

 - English proficiency score (for international students only, click here);

 - Official transcripts for all college and university studies (unofficial transcripts may be used to start the application process, but officials will be necessary before an admissions decision can be made);

 - Three (3) letters of recommendation from educators or employers who can evaluate your professional abilities, accomplishments and potential for success in graduate studies;

 - $50 application fee (can be submitted electronically with your application).

 Please complete and submit the electronic application available on the Graduate School website.

-If you have additional questions not answered here or elsewhere on our website, you may contact the Graduate Program Director by e-mail only (Joseph_Taube@Baylor.edu).
-However, do not send any application materials to the Department of Biology or the Graduate Program Director; all materials must be submitted directly to the Graduate School following their online application submission instructions.
+If you have additional questions not answered here or elsewhere on our website, please reach out to us by e-mailing our Graduate Program.
+Please be advised, do not send any application materials to the Department of Biology or the Graduate Program Director; all materials must be submitted directly to the Graduate School following their online application submission instructions.